wso2/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

 apiVersion: core.choreo.dev/v1beta1
 kind: ComponentConfig
 spec:
-  # +optional Incoming connection details for the component (AKA Endpoints).
+  # +optional Incoming connection details for the component (AKA endpoints).
   inbound:
     # +required Unique name for the endpoint.
 (This name will be used when generating the managed API)
     - name: Greeting Service
-      # +required Numeric port value that gets exposed via this endpoint
+      # +required Numeric port value that gets exposed via the endpoint
       port: 9090
-      # +required Type of the traffic this endpoint is accepting.
-Example: REST, GraphQL, etc.
+      # +required Type of traffic that the endpoint is accepting.
+For example: REST, GraphQL, etc.
-      # Allowed values: REST, GraphQL, GRPC, TCP, UDP
+      # Allowed values: REST, GraphQL, GRPC, TCP, UDP.
       type: REST
-      # +optional Network level visibility of this endpoint.
+      # +optional Network level visibility of the endpoint.
 Defaults to Project
       # Accepted values: Project|Organization|Public.
       visibility: Public
-      # +optional Context (base path) of the API that exposed via this endpoint.
+      # +optional Context (base path) of the API that gets exposed via the endpoint.
       # This is mandatory if the endpoint type is set to REST or GraphQL.
       context: /greeting
-      # +optional Path to the schema definition file.
-Defaults to wild card route if not provided
+      # +optional The path to the schema definition file.
+Defaults to wildcard route if not specified.
       # This is only applicable to REST endpoint types.
       # The path should be relative to the docker context.
       schemaFilePath: greeting_openapi.yaml